Mohammed Hanif Omar

 Mohammed Hanif bin Omar (محمد حنيف بن عمر; 16 January 1939 – 20 April 2024) was a Malaysian police officer who served as the 4th Inspector-General of Royal Malaysia Police from June 1974 to January 1994.
 Assuming office at the age of 35, he was the youngest police officer appointed to the top post.
 He was also the longest-serving Inspector General of Police for 20 years.

 Born in Teluk Intan, Perak on 16 January 1939, Hanif Omar became the Malacca Police Chief on 7 September 1970 and later the Selangor Police Chief on 6 December 1971.
 He was appointed the Deputy Inspector General of Police on 1 February 1973.

+Early Life & Education

+He started receiving his formal education at the Anglo-Chinese School, Teluk Intan before being selected to attend the Malay College Kuala Kangsar, Perak, up until 1956.
+From 1954 until 1956, he was well known in the college for holding the Head Prefect title or commonly known as “Head Boy” for three consecutive years, which demonstrates his capability to lead and stand out among the college boys.

+He later on went to attend the University of Malaya, Singapore and graduated with a Bachelor of Arts (BA) in 1959.

+In 1983, he took a study leave while serving as the Inspector-General of Police (IGP) to read law in the United Kingdom.
+He graduated with a Bachelor of Laws (LLB) with Honours from the University of Buckingham, United Kingdom in January 1984.

+His contributions to the country in terms of national security, has earned him several titles which include: